sanmm1997/next-rick-and-morty/README.md

-# APP RICK AND MORTY WITH NETX.JS
+# APP RICK & MORTY WITH NETX.JS

 This project is a basic next js app example.